hphelion/docs.hpcloud.com/apispecs/maas/hpcloud-maas-api.md

 	$ curl -X DELETE \
 	  -H "X-Auth-Token: {Auth_Token}" \
 	  https://region-a.geo-1.monitoring.hpcloudsvc.com/v1.0/alarms/eabe9e32-6ce0-4a36-9750-df415606b44c## 5.
 Glossary # {#Section5_}* Namespace - A required classification for a metric.* Dimension - An optional classification for a metric.
-A metric may be classified by multiple dimensions.* MaaSEndpoint - The base HTTP endpoint through which the Monitoring API can be accessed.
+A metric may be classified by multiple dimensions.
-* MaaSBaseURI - The base URI through which a specific version of the Monitoring API can be accessed.